 3. What Spring Boot features help develop Microservices Applications?

-Primarily used for developing microservices-based applications, Spring Boot offers the following key features for configuring, developing, and deploying microservices architecture.
+Mostly used for developing microservices-based applications, Spring Boot offers the following key features for configuring, developing, and deploying a microservices architecture.

 • Integrates a tool called the Actuator, which enables users to manage and monitor applications